 Once you have generated your portal, click on Customize to open up the Portal Editor.

-Click on Platforms under the Documentation Settings sidebar.
+Click on Available Languages under the Documentation Settings sidebar.

 For any of your required language platforms, go to the Published Platforms tab and click on Add Self-Published Package.